Iasyr Shivaza

+Iasyr Shivaza, sometimes spelled Yasir Shiwazi, Shivaza or Xianma (Щянма), was of Dungan descent, as his family were from China's Shaanxi province, and moved to Kyrgyzstan in the early 1880s, after the defeat of the Dungan Rebellion.

 Shivaza founded Soviet Dungan literature and authored many textbooks in the Dungan language, helping improve literacy among the Dungan people, who were largely illiterate after fleeing the Qing dynasty.
-The first book that he wrote, "The Morning Star", was published in 1931 and is the first printed book in the history of the Dungan people.
-Shivaza is the author of more than thirty works of literature, including collections of poems and short stories in Russian, Kyrgyz and Dungan.
+His first book, "The Morning Star", was published in 1931 and is the first printed book in the history of the Dungan people.
+Shivaza wrote more than thirty works of literature, including collections of poems and short stories in Russian, Kyrgyz and Dungan.
 He translated classics of Soviet literature from Russian to Dungan, as well as works of Kyrgyz writers and poets into Dungan.
 His works have also been translated into other languages spoken by the various peoples of the USSR, some of which have been published abroad.

-His works inherited both Chinese and Russian cultures.
+His works reflected both Chinese and Russian cultures.
 Particularly, the description of Russian folklore in his poetry and the repeated presentation of Russian characters and events reflect the poet's profound Russian complex.

-Well respected among Central Asians and Chinese people, Shivaza's Dungan poems became popular in the Sinosphere, the Soviet Union.
+Well respected among Central Asians and Chinese people, Shivaza's Dungan poems became popular in the Sinosphere and the Soviet Union.